the-anna-project/annad/doc/concept/connection.md

 When [input](input.md) is provided, it is mapped onto a multi dimensional space.
 The given input draws an information path.
 This information path is used to lookup [CLG](clg.md) paths in the sorounding area, which represent behavior paths.
+Over time the connection paths are formed while each dimension is pulling on connection peers into their own direction.
+That way a balanced alignment is achieved that makes each connection unique in terms of information and behavior.
 The following picture illustrates the multi dimensional connection space.
 For simplicity it only shows three dimensions.
-In theory this dimensions can represent anything: space, time or conceptional weights like emotions.
-Over time connection paths are formed when each dimension pulls connection peers in its own interest of functionality into its own direction.
-That way a balanced alignment is achieved that makes each connection unique in terms of information and behavior.
+In theory this dimensions can represent anything: space, time or conceptional weights representing even something like emotions.
+Here we see two different connection paths.
+Some peers are pretty near to each other.
+This small distance is an indicator for common connection patterns that are aligned over time in case such common connection cause challenges to be accomplished.

 ![connection](image/connection.png)